innocodive/lets-learn-es2015/Arrays.md

 In order to use Typed Arrays we need to create an array buffer to store the data.
 <h6>Array Buffers</h6>
 It is a memory location with specific size (in bytes).
+We can change the Array Buffer content but we cannot change the Array Buffer size.
 We can create/allocate a memory using `ArrayBuffer()` constructor function.
 We can use `byteLength` property to retrieve the allocated memory size.
 We can use `slice()` Array method to create a new Array Buffer based on existing Array Buffer:

 ```javascript
 	let buffer = new ArrayBuffer(20);